AI-Data-Space/happymatrix-eco-assistant/README.md

    jupyter notebook notebooks/ECO-assistant.ipynb

-### About the Data
+## About the Data

-All ECO documents are synthetic and created for educational purposes.
-They do not reflect any real products or proprietary information.
+All ECO documents included in this project are synthetic and were created solely for educational purposes.
+The documents are located in the `SYNT_DOCS` folder and represent fictional engineering change orders for the "MatrixSync X100" fitness tracker - a product that doesn't exist.

+These synthetic documents demonstrate common patterns found in engineering change management but do not reflect any real products, companies, or proprietary information.
+They showcase various types of engineering changes including:

+- Hardware modifications
+- Component replacements
+- Material changes
+- Firmware updates

+The synthetic nature of these documents makes this project suitable for educational use without concerns about intellectual property or confidential information.

 ### Author
 Olga Seymour